 Credit: @julitmart on Instagram

 WHAT TO DO: Niagara Falls State Park has a beautiful winter perspective with snow-covered trees and the falls getting frosty.
 There are many indoor spots for staying warm while doing something fun.
 Get a history lesson at The World Changed Here Pavilion at Cave of the Winds, get sparked by learning about the electronic power of the falls at the Niagara Power Vista, or pay a visit to the penguins living at Aquarium of Niagara.
 Press your luck or unwind at the spa at Seneca Niagara Resort & Casino.
 Taste the sweetness of ice wines along the Niagara Wine Trail at Schulze Vineyards & Winery and Leonard Oakes Estate Winery.
-Enjoy live music at Holiday Valley Resort in Ellicottville, which holds the Rail Rider Jamboree Music Festival with a lineup of bluegrass bands (March 18).

 WHERE TO EAT: Student chefs from the Niagara Falls Culinary Institute show off their skills at Savor, treating guests to a unique fine dining experience.
 For something more casual, Spot Cafe has sandwiches, pizza, and handcrafted drinks including a butter rum and caramel creation served in a specialty mug that pays nod to the first person to ride over the Falls in a barrel.